What is alcohol?

 The level of alcohol in a person’s bloodstream is referred to as Blood Alcohol Concentration (BAC), with a BAC of 0.05% being the legal alcohol limit in Australia for most people.
 A BAC of 0.05% means that for every 100mls of blood there is 0.05g of alcohol.
 The BAC level in a person can be influenced by a wide range of factors including:

 - How quickly the body processes alcohol.

 - How often alcohol is consumed.

 Australian guidelines on staying below a BAC of 0.05% state that:

-You can be tested by police during roadside stops for alcohol testing, with the police are checking for BAC and if you are over the legal limit is serious criminal offence.
-If you are involved in an accident whilst driving under the influence of alcohol, you may face lengthy jail time.?
+You can be tested by police during roadside stops, and if you are over the legal BAC limit (0.05%), it is a serious criminal offence.
+If you are involved in an accident whilst driving under the influence of alcohol, you may face lengthy jail time.

-If alcohol use is a problem for you or someone you know and you would like to speak to a real person to have your questions answered or to get advice on what to do next, call 1300 858 584 (Alcohol & Drug Foundation Information Line).?
+If alcohol use is a problem for you or someone you know and you would like to speak with someone to have your questions answered or to get advice on what to do next, call the Alcohol & Drug Foundation Information Line on 1300 858 584.